microsoft/online-experimentation-metric-collections/azure-ai-agent/README.md

    - **Rename** or **update descriptions** of metrics if needed.
    - Change the lifecycle of any `Inactive` metrics to `Active` if you want them computed.
    - **Caution:** The metric definitions rely on your summary rule output format (e.g. eventName, property names).
 If you adjust the summary rule or the instrumentation attributes, update the metric definitions accordingly.
-3. If this is your first time deploying a summary rule for GenAI Agent data, see the [root `README.md`](../README.md) for general instructions on metric and summary rule deployment.
+3. If this is your first time deploying a summary rule for AI agent data, see the [root `README.md`](../README.md) for general instructions on metric and summary rule deployment.

 ---